Thibaut Courtois: Style of play

 Considered a highly promising prospect in his youth, Courtois subsequently established himself as one of the best players in the world in his position.
 Due to his wide range of skills, he has been described as a "complete goalkeeper", with few weaknesses.
 A consistent keeper, he possesses an excellent positional sense, good mentality, composure, strength of character, and an ability to communicate well with his defenders; he also excels in one on one situations, due to his ability to time his runs effectively when rushing out of goal to face opponents, and has even functioned as a sweeper-keeper on occasion.
 An excellent shot-stopper between the posts, he has also distinguished himself for his agility and quick reflexes, in spite of his size and imposing physique.
 During the 2016–17 season, he credited his goalkeeping coach with Chelsea under manager Antonio Conte, Gianluca Spinelli, for helping him to improve his overall game and goalkeeping technique, in particular his foot-work and diving, which enabled him to be more explosive and get to ground more quickly.
 Due to his height and reach, he excels in the air, and is also known for his command of his area, as well as his excellent technique, anticipation, handling, and confidence when coming off his line to claim crosses.
 Moreover, he is known for his ability to distribute the ball to his teammates with long throws.
 In 2025, Amanda Langell of Sports Illustrated placed Courtois at number 13 in her list of the 15 greatest goalkeepers of all time.

 Outside football

 Personal life

-Courtois speaks both Dutch and French, as well as Spanish and English.
+Courtois speaks both French and Dutch, as well as Spanish and English.
 Thibaut's older sister Valérie Courtois is a volleyball player who plays as a libero for Stade Français Paris Saint Cloud and Belgium.
 His parents were volleyball players, and he played the sport in his childhood but decided to focus on football when he was 12.

 On 26 May 2015, his Spanish girlfriend Marta Domínguez gave birth to their daughter.
 The couple ended their relationship in April 2017 while Domínguez was pregnant with their son who was born a month later.

 He began a relationship with Israeli model Mishel Gerzig in July 2021.
 They adopted a dog together a month later.
 In June 2022, they got engaged.
 They got married a year later.